vipulnaik/diet-exercise-health/notes/2024-01-12-pfizer-covid-vaccine-updated-booster-dose.md

-reasonable trade-off between the benefits of regular vaccination for keeping my immunity reasonably okay (in the absence of actually getting the disease, which may be great for immunity, but is exactly what I'm trying to avoid).
+reasonable trade-off between the benefits of regular vaccination for keeping my immunity reasonably okay (in the absence of actually getting the disease, which may be great for immunity, but is exactly what I'm trying to avoid) and the adverse effects of the vaccine.
 The COVID booster seems to be settling into an annual update cycle, and the update for the 2023-2024 season has been available since September 2023.
 So, getting a booster during the 2023-2024 season makes sense.

 My timing of January 2024 is mainly driven by a desire to have high immunity during my international flight to India and back; these